 Various Types of extinguishers and their usage

-Water extinguisher contain water and compressed gas and should be only used on Class A fires.
+Water extinguisher contains water and compressed gas and should be only used on Class A fires.

-Foam spray extinguisher are ideal for multi-risk situation were both class A and class B risks are likely to me found.
+Foam spray extinguisher is ideal for the multi-risk situation were both classes A and class B risks are likely to be found.
 Spray foam extinguishers provide a fast, powerful means of tackling flammable liquids.
 The foam forms a seal over the surface to prevent re-ignition.

 Wet chemical extinguishers are designed for use on Class F fires involving cooking oils and fats, such as lard, olive oil, sunflower oil, maize oil and butter.
 It is extremely effective as the wet chemical rapidly knocks the flames out, cools the burning oil and chemically reacts to form a soap-like solution, sealing the surface and preventing re-ignition.
 Independent fire tests have established that it is capable of extinguishing a fire in a deep fat fryer.
 The extinguisher is easy to use producing a gentle but highly effective spray.
 The gentle application helps prevent hot oil splashing onto the user.
 An added benefit is that they are also suitable for use on free burning materials (Class A) such as wood paper and fabrics.

 |Extinguishing medium||Recommended for use on fires involving|

 Construction of an extinguisher should be designed and manufactured for simple and rapid operation and ease for handling.

 Marking of extinguishers

 Each extinguisher should be clearly marked with the following minimum information:

 - types of fire and rating for which the extinguisher is suitable;